 - Description = Limits the number of MAM devices each user can enroll.

-- The number of threads used when importing many VPP licenses.
+- The number of threads used when importing many volume purchase licenses.
 Defaults to 3.
 If you need further optimization, you can increase the number of threads.
-However, with a larger number of threads, such as 6, a VPP import results in high CPU usage.
+However, with a larger number of threads, such as 6, a volume purchase import results in high CPU usage.

 Citrix ADC Single Sign-On

 - If False, disables the XenMobile callback feature during single sign-on from Citrix ADC to XenMobile.
 If the Citrix Gateway configuration includes a callback URL, XenMobile uses the callback feature to verify the Citrix Gateway session ID.
 Defaults to False.

 Number of consecutive failed uploads